GET A CASH OFFER NOW

 What does pre-foreclosure mean?

-Your home is considered to be in pre-foreclosure in Texas during the 20-day grace period after your lender issues the foreclosure notice – known as a notice of default and intent to accelerate.
-During the pre-foreclosure period, you still have an opportunity to stop the foreclosure process by becoming current on your loan, selling your home, or working out a solution with your lender.
+Your home is considered to be in pre-foreclosure in Texas during the 20-day grace period after your lender issues the foreclosure notice - known as a notice of default and intent to accelerate.
+During the pre-foreclosure period, you still have an opportunity to stop the foreclosure process by becoming current on your loan, selling your home to avoid foreclosure, or working out a solution with your lender.

 How do foreclosure auctions work?